-My research examines how rhetoric and communication technologies reshape democracy.
+My research examines how discursive, representational, and technological power reshape democracy:

 I begin by isolating the democratic consequences of rhetoric, showing how styles like populism and technocracy shape voter attachments beyond policy content.
-This extends models of political choice by adding a rhetorical dimension.
+This extends models of public opinion by adding a political system-level rhetorical cue—conceptualized as a property of the party communication system—and linking it to political behavior.

 My PhD is supported by a Swiss National Foundation project on large scale online deliberation.